nrlquaker/nfov/README.md

 ## Installation

-Can be easily installed with:
+Can be easily installed with [Homebrew](http://brew.sh):

 ```sh
 brew cask install nfov
 ```

+Alternatively, binaries are available in the [GitHub Releases](https://github.com/nrlquaker/nfov/releases)

 ## Screenshots